SocietyProtocol/Content-Library/Published/Articles/The Sovereign Individual (Agency).md

 _Identity controls everything._ Our mentality, the range of ideas floating around in our minds, how our attention moves, how we perceive things, our range of reactions, our lifespan, the odor we produce, our physical strength, our attractiveness.
 It's the programming for humans, and we're all coded.

-It’s also worth mentioning, that the shared reality is responsible for our initial programming, via the indoctrination process described in [The state That Binds (Shared Reality)](https://societyprotocol.io/Published/Articles/The+state+That+Binds+(Shared+Reality)).
+It’s also worth mentioning, that the shared reality is responsible for our initial programming, via the indoctrination process described in [The state That Binds](https://societyprotocol.io/Published/Articles/The+state+That+Binds+(Shared+Reality)).
 This programming allows us to function as a member of the State.
 Meaning, even within this identity negotiation between the individual and the shared reality, the shared reality sets up much of the initial programming parameters while we’re helpless children, before we become adults and can distinguish for ourselves which part of the box (of identity ranges) we want to reside in[4](#fn:4).

 Once we factor in these limitations (the death box) and (shared reality indoctrination & influence) _everything else we can choose for ourselves._ It’s really only the death box, indoctrination programming, and the constant shared reality influence that limits us.